May warns Sturgeon 'politics is not a game'

 May accused the Scottish leader of "tunnel vision" and indicated she would not accept Sturgeon's demand for a referendum before 2019, when Britain is expected to leave the European Union.

-Sturgeon made her unexpected announcement Monday, hours before the bill authorizing the British government to trigger the formal process of leaving the European Union passed its final stages in the UK parliament.
+Sturgeon made her unexpected announcement Monday, hours before the bill authorizing the British government to trigger the formal process of leaving the European Union passed its final stages in the UK parliament

+.
 It is expected to receive royal assent -- the signature of the Queen -- later on Tuesday.

 The bill was passed after peers in the Hose of Lords backed down over securing residency rights for EU nationals and ensuring a "meaningful vote" on the final Brexit deal.